rdshinde/Projects/README.md

 # Projects
-This directory includes some of my command line user interface projects.
-Further the directory contains folders specified with programming languages.
+This directory includes some of my command line user interface projects and web projects including some traditional games like Rock-Paper-Scissors.
+Further the directory contains folders specified with programming languages as well as Prject Names.
 All the projects are created using simple topics in programming such as :
                           * Object Oriented Programming
                           * Functions